 "The essential mission of a print server is to get ink on paper."

-At the same time, that statement is both too obvious and incomplete.
+That statement is both too obvious and incomplete.

 Most printers today have one built-in.
 You can tell because the printer has a network jack in the back.